Top 10: Personal library software

 2010.
 Personal library software Calibre improved mobile device support

-Kovid Goyal has unveiled the latest version of his library organizer, Calibre 0.7.
-This update introduces various enhancements, including improvements to the user interface, performance, and better integration with device drivers.
-Notably, when connecting to devices, Calibre now caches metadata obtained from the files on the device.
-As a result, subsequent connections will allow Calibre to rapidly generate the list of books stored on the device.
-This feature proves invaluable for users who maintain extensive collections of books on their devices.
-Additionally, an experimental driver has been introduced for the iPad, enabling users to connect their iPad to their computer while Calibre is running.
-This driver operates in conjunction with iTunes, necessitating the presence of iTunes on the computer and proper iPad configuration within the application.
-The conversion engine now provides support for unicode characters in RTF Input documents and automatically converts ligatures for PDF input documents.
-Furthermore, the e-book viewer has been enhanced with built-in dictionary lookup functionality.
-Generating a catalog of all books within the Calibre library has been made easier with the option to simply click the arrow next to the convert button.
-The resulting catalog can be created in multiple formats, including XML, CSV, EPUB, and MOBI, with potential for additional formats in the future through the use of plugins.
+Kovid Goyal has released a new version of his library organizer Calibre 0.7.
+It includes enhancements to the user interface and performance, along with improved integration with device drivers.
+When connecting to devices, Calibre now stores the metadata it retrieves from the files on the device.
+This means that on subsequent connections, Calibre will quickly build the list of books on the device.
+If you prefer to maintain large collections of books on your device, you will find this feature invaluable.
+An experimental driver for the iPad enables you to connect the iPad to your computer with Calibre running.
+The driver operates by utilizing iTunes in the background, so you will also need to have iTunes installed and your iPad configured within it.
+The conversion engine now supports Unicode characters in RTF input documents and automatically converts ligatures for PDF input documents.
+The e-book viewer now features built-in dictionary lookup.
+You can now effortlessly create a catalog of all books in your Calibre library by clicking the arrow next to the convert button.
+The catalog can be generated in several formats: XML, CSV, EPUB and MOBI, with the possibility of future formats via plugins.

 2008.
 Delicious Library 2 gets HTML export